Can a Bailiff clamp my car?

 Location where a vehicle may be clamped

-A vehicle may only be clamped (immobilised) at the following locations:
+A vehicle may only be clamped (immobilised) at your home, your place of business or on a highway.

 How long can the vehicle be clamped for?